MyHomeMyData/ioBroker.e3oncan/README.md

 **Writing of datapoints** via UDSonCAN (WriteByDid) is supported as well.
 By writing to datapoints it's possible to change setpoints, schedules and so on.
 It's even possible to add new schedules e.g. for domestic hot water circulation pump.

 Writing of data is triggered by storing the corresponding state with `Acknowledged` not checked (ack=false) - yes, it's that simple!
-The datapoint will be read again from device and stored in the state two seconds after writing.
+The datapoint will be read again from device and stored in the state 2.5 seconds after writing.
 If state not get's acknowledged, please take a look to the logs.

 Writing is restricted to a set of datapoints using a **white list**.
 The list is stored in the info section of each device, e.g. at `e3oncan.0.vitocal.info.udsDidsWritable`.
 You can add more datapoints by editing this state.
 Make sure, **not** to check `Acknowledged` when saving the state.